 The pickles and other items that are not going in bowls you can store in small zip-top bags on the trays in their designated spots and then empty onto the tray when you are ready to chow down.

-I see a few gaps on the tray but that was just my mandatory quality control tests before I left for the party.
-I have to make sure that everything tastes good, right?
+I see a few gaps in the tray but that was just my mandatory quality control tests before I left for the party.
+I do have to make sure that everything tastes good, right?
 Despite being decoratively-challenged, I think my mother in law would be proud of her daughter in law for this creation, for sure.
 She taught me everything I know and just shared with you here.

 Having a party in a few weeks and need a cheese board tutorial?